luizbgomide/sovereign/rules.md

 ## Hit Points

 A character’s hit points (HP) measure their distance from death.
-If a character reaches zero HP, they are [dying](#mortal-injury-and-stabilization).
-Taking <strong id="damage">damage</strong> reduces a character's HP.
+If a character reaches zero HP, they are [Mortally Injured](#mortal-injury-and-stabilization).
+Taking [Damage](/combat#damage) reduces a character's HP.
 For instance, if a character with 11 HP takes 5 damage, they would have 6 HP remaining.

 A new character rolls the [HP Progression](/rules#hp-progression) for their [Class](/classes) to determine their maximum HP, adding their CON.
 If they have the [Die Hard](/feats#die-hard-c) Feat, they add +2 to the roll.
 The final value for a given die cannot be less than 1 HP.